Children playing tug-of-war at the park

 Leslie Halpern, Ph.D.

-Dean Halpern’s research has focused on child temperament, executive functioning, emotion regulation and coping with stress, mindfulness-based interventions for children, pediatric psychology, and parenting.
-She is an accomplished researcher whose work has been funded by the National Institute of Child Health and Human Development.
-She has numerous publications and has presented her research at national and international conferences.
+Dean Halpern’s research has focused on child temperament, executive functioning, emotion regulation and coping, pediatric psychology, and parenting.
+Her research has been funded by the National Institute of Child Health and Human Development, she has numerous publications, and has presented her research at national and international conferences.

-Prior to joining the Ferkauf faculty, Dean Halpern spent 24 years at the University at Albany, SUNY.
-At the University at Albany, she was a member of the faculty of the Department of Psychology and held several administrative positions, including Director of Clinical Training of the Doctoral Program in Clinical Psychology, Associate Dean for General Education, Interim Director of the Honors College, and most recently, Chair of the Department of Psychology.
+Prior to joining the Ferkauf faculty, Dean Halpern spent 24 years at University at Albany, SUNY.
+At the University at Albany, she was a member of the faculty of the Department of Psychology, and held several administrative positions, including Program Director and Director of Clinical Training of the Doctoral Program in Clinical Psychology, Associate Dean for General Education, Interim Director of the Honors College, and most recently, Chair of the Department of Psychology.
 She is also a licensed Psychologist in the State of New York.

 Jessica Broitman, Ph.D.